amminer/ansifier-cloud/README.md

-This is the source code for a minimal, containerized Google Cloud Run serverless function wrapping [ansifier](https://github.com/amminer/ansifier), exposing both graphical and programmatic web frontends for the function, as well as a gallery of user-submitted text art created on the site.
+This is the source code for a minimal, containerized Google Cloud Run serverless function wrapping [ansifier](https://github.com/amminer/ansifier), exposing both graphical and programmatic web frontends for the function, as well as a gallery of user-submitted text art created on the site (this feature is under development).

 This project largely exists in its current form as a portfolio item, to illustrate some of my full stack software engineering skills.
 I'm currently looking for a new full time position in the SE space.